samruddhiupatil/spring-mvc-mockito/README.md

 REST Endpoints
 ==============

-We try to follow well-accepted REST principles with these examples.
+I tried to follow well-accepted REST principles with these examples.
 All operations performed on this user entity are through the same endpoint and use the request method as a determiner for the service to call...

 * Retrieve user with ID=3: <code>GET http://localhost:8080/user/3</code>